 - waiting for the effects of the alcohol to dissipate

 - or trying to “sleep it off”

 - while sitting in their vehicle.

-The criminal courts believe that if someone is sitting in a motor vehicle they have the care and control of it.
-If their ability to drive is impaired then there is a risk to the public.
+The criminal courts believe that if someone is sitting in a motor vehicle they have the care and control of the vehicle.
+If their ability to drive is impaired, then there is a risk to the public.